willardshikami/opendoors/README.md

 # react-blog
-a blog created using react
+a chat app created using react